-- Agent turnover rate: Do you need to keep hiring and training new staff, or are you retaining your workforce?
+- Turnover rate: Do you need to keep hiring and training new call center agents, or are you retaining your workforce?

-- Agent utilization rate: How much of the workday is dedicated to customer tasks?
+- Agent utilization rate: How much of the day is dedicated to customer tasks?

 - Customer retention rate: Are your customers staying loyal after talking with employees?

-- Unapproved absences: Do your agents come to work when they’re supposed to?
+- Absenteeism: Do your agents come to work when they’re supposed to?

-- Agent quality: Is the quality of agents above par, or are they doing just enough?
+- Agent performance: Is their performance above par, or are they doing just enough?

-- After call work time: How long does it take to complete tasks and make notes after each call?
+- After-call work time (ACW): How long does completing tasks and making notes after each call take?

-- Internal NPS: Would your employees recommend working for your company to a friend?
+- Employee engagement: Would your employees recommend working for your company to a friend?

-- Quality assurance: Do agents adhere to internal standards?
+- Quality assurance: Do agents meet internal standards?

 It’s safe to say employee satisfaction is a crucial cog in your call center development plan.

-The development of a call center will always need some form of training.
-To make call center training a successful part of your call center strategy, you must communicate why you need training in the first place.
+The development of a call center will always need training.
+To make call center coaching a successful part of your call center strategy, you must convey why you need training in the first place.

 1) Deep-dive on company products

-Allow agents enough time to get to know the products you sell and service.
-This is important not only for the customer to be dealt with by someone who knows product-speak but also to ensure your agent is able to deliver with confidence.
+Give agents time to learn the products they sell and support.
+This is important not only for the customer to be dealt with by someone who knows product-speak but also to ensure your agent can deliver confidently.

-If an agent isn’t comfortable talking technical or has never seen your product, they lack authority and lose the customer’s trust.
+Customers know when they’re talking to an expert.
+If an agent isn’t comfortable talking technical or hasn’t actually used your product, they lack authority and lose the customer’s trust.

 2) Call control best practices

-Like product training, call control training is vital for any customer service agent.
-Even experienced agents must receive training on your inbound call center solution.
+Like product training, call control is vital for any customer service agent.
+Even experienced agents must receive training to use your call center software effectively.